MEDrefer/medrefer-api/sections/messages.md

 To use this endpoint, use application/hl7-v2+er7 Content-Type and Accept headers, and send the body as a HL7 document.

-The response will be a Hl7 Ack message.
+The response will be a HL7 ACK message.

 ## Create
 * URL: ```/api/v1/messages```